 |Admins:||Jay Knower, M Sprague, lee hansche, Jeffrey LeCours, Jonathan Steitzer, Robert Hall|

 START- On a ledge about 40 feet left of the black corner of "What's Up Yankee?", or about 50-60 feet right of, and about 30 ft higher than, the start of "Pillars of Dickulese".
 (See photo, and/or Topo, of the LEFT Side Area.)

 DESCRIPTION: Very nice, varied climbing.
 The first 30-40 ft of this section of the cliff is much like that of the Bonsai-Sub-Slab, in that it is steep enough to not be "just friction slab".
 The "Direct" variation on P1 has moves similar to those of Cruise Control & Perfect Wave.

 P1- START at the left end of the "Lucky Charms Ledge", by a clump of trees.
 In 2014 there was a 12ft maple about 15-20 ft up, and a piton sticking out about 30-35 ft up.(Photo) Climb up to the piton (Small-to-Med. cam backs up) then up to a higher horizontal crack.
-Move up and right (Var#1) to the obvious left-facing flake for protection, then diagonal back left to a gear belay in an often-wet pocket 6 ft below the small pine tree.
+Per the FA, move up and right (Var#1) to the obvious left-facing flake for protection, then diagonal back left to a gear belay in an often-wet pocket 6 ft below the small pine tree.
 80-90 ft The F.A. party rated this pitch 5.7R, but I would give it 5.5-5.6 PG.
 Don't miss the really neat wire nut placement in the "hole" above the tree. (photo)